 50% of all citizens of this country have a below average understanding of statistics

 “Statistics: the mathematical theory of ignorance” Morris Kline

 Statistical Analysis: Mysterious, sometimes bizarre, manipulations performed upon the collected data of an experiment in order to obscure the fact that the results have no generalizable meaning for humanity.
 Commonly, computers are used, lending an additional aura of unreality to the proceedings.

-THE TOP TEN REASONS TO BECOME A STATISTICIAN
+THE TOP NINE REASONS TO BECOME A STATISTICIAN

 Deviation is considered normal.

 We feel complete and sufficient.
 We are “mean” lovers.

 We can legally comment on someone’s posterior distribution.

 We may not be normal but we are transformable.